Mcorona9/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <img src="https://i.imgur.com/jEHDGyt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-We can now start the process of installing active directory on the client 1 machine as shown above.
+The image above illustrates us logging into our DC-1 vm and starting the process of installing Active Directory domain services and soon after promoting it as our Domain controller.
 </p>
 <br />